-The current study showed that there was no statistically significant difference between pre-, post-, or LATCH- score related connections of any of these variables.
+The current study showed that there was no statistically significant difference between post-. or LATCHscore related connections of any of these variables.
 This was in accordance with Pound et al. (2015) who found no statistically significant difference between the pre/post groups among women who exclusively nursed during the first three months after giving birth.
 Also, Souza and Fernandes (2014) supported this finding and reported that increasing self-efficacy scores did not reflected on more time spent in breastfeeding.
 However, finding of the current study were odds with previous research done by (Meedya et al., 2010) who suggests longer nursing sessions are associated with higher levels of self-efficacy.

 According to the current study, the strongest predictors of overall self-efficacy in the pre-test phase were employment and crowding indices, while the best predictor of overall self-efficacy in the post-test phase was the husband's education.
 The study also clarified that residence, education, and husband age were the three factors that had the greatest predictive power for the total lactation scale in the study sample during the pretest period.
-Meanwhile, numerous elements linked to the length of breastfeeding's, such as demographics characteristics, milk production, and psychological elements (Chan, Ip and Choi, 2016).
+Meanwhile, numerous elements linked to the length of breastfeeding's, such as demographics characteristics, milk production, psychological elements (Chan, Ip and Choi, 2016).

-The combination of hand expression and lactation support may increase a woman's selfefficacy both during and after giving birth.
+with Hand expression combined lactation support may improve women's selfefficacy both during breastfeeding and for some time afterward.
 The current study findings demonstrated that hand expression during breastfeeding aid in increased women's perceptions of their ability to breastfeed for a longer period.
 Encouraging breast expression, facilitating breastfeeding, and demonstrating proper positioning and latching with a waiter's assistance, play a significant role in improving postpartum care, encourage healthy attachment, extend the duration of breastfeeding, raise the rate of breastfeeding initiation, and advocate for exclusive breastfeeding.